Frederick Covenant of UU Pagans

-For most of the year, our Earth-centered Spirituality Group meets on the 3rd Sunday of each month at 10:30 a.m. in the Chapel.
+- Currently our Earth-centered Spirituality Group meets on the 2nd Sunday morning of each month in the Chapel.
 This time provides an opportunity to focus on the Sixth Source of Unitarian Universalism: "Spiritual teachings of earth-centered traditions which celebrate the sacred circle of life and instruct us to live in harmony with the rhythms of nature."
-Please visit our calendar page to confirm the time and date of future gatherings.]
+Please visit our calendar page to confirm the time and date of future gatherings.